A woman whose smile is open and whose expression is glad has a kind of beauty no matter what she wears.

 Contact dermatitis takes place when your skin reacts to contact with something around you.
 You may also need to treat the active rash, but one should be able to manage the reaction once one identifies the trigger causing the symptoms.
 Further contact can be avoided with that particular irritant.

-There are many factors which can contribute to a scalp yeast infection, but an overgrowth of yeast/fungus is the primary underlying cause.
-Various types of medicated shampoos/cosmetics, as well as prescription medications, is useful for treating a yeast infection.
+There are many factors that can contribute to a scalp yeast infection, but an overgrowth of yeast/fungus is the primary underlying cause.
+Various types of medicated shampoos/cosmetics, as well as prescription medications, are useful for treating a yeast infection.

 Dandruff is an irritant that we don’t have to live with, as it gets worse during the winters.
 Anti-dandruff shampoos can make life simple and convenient by eliminating it to quite an extent.